 If you have enough info to make a serious case then the procedure is to file a bug and the developers will look at the problem.
 I would suggest the following if you consider a memory leak is a possibility

-- try in Troubleshoot Firefox issues using Safe Mode <-- edit, fixed clickable link
+- try in Diagnose Firefox issues using Troubleshoot Mode <-- edit, fixed clickable link

 - disable all plugins (other than any that are involved with the problem)